 Each unit of clinical practicum is equal to 3 clock hours per week multiplied by the number of weeks (as defined by the California BRN).
-Course credit hour allocation is based on semester units for a traditional 16-week semester.
-Fall and spring semester are regular 14-week semesters.
+Course credit hour allocation is based on semester units for fall and spring semesters.

 Summer session covers 12 weeks, but time per week spent in class or clinical practice experiences is increased to reflect the 1:1 hourly formula for theory and 3:1 for clinical practice.
 For example, 2 clinical credit hours, which would normally involve 6 clinical practice hours per week, are expanded to 8 hours per week to accommodate the shortened summer session time frame).